 The Greater Detroit Agency for the Blind and Visually Impaired (formerly Upshaw Institute for the Blind) was established in 1961 to develop and expand community resources minimizing the causes and impact of blindness and visual impairments.
+(Click here to learn about our history.)

 Through teaching, training, and innovative technology, our comprehensive range of services enables blind and visually impaired individuals to cope with the daily challenges associated with blindness.
 GDABVI helps people develop and maintain their self-confidence and independence for a well-adjusted, self-sufficient life.
+(Click here to learn about our Adult Services.)

 We also act as a community liaison and consultant, coordinating services to satisfy the unique needs of our clients while helping to enhance their overall quality of life.